'Do you think we are fighting for the wrong reason?'

 The youth had kept the men in uniform at bay and there was no army presence in the locality.
 If needed, Kashmir's young could take over self-governance.

-Kashmir's young were: A mixed bag unlike what they were made out to be in popular perception -- war-mongering, uneducated lowlifes.
+Kashmir's young were: a mixed bag unlike what they were made out to be in popular perception -- war-mongering, uneducated lowlifes.
 Like the three men who owned the Maruti 800, the many young people in Kashmir included the well-educated and the well-read in politics and economics.

 There were, of course, the illiterates and semi=literates, as Kashmir's literacy rate was many notches below the Indian average of 74.04 per cent.
 But there were also others: People well-versed in scriptures, who were either believers or non-believers; the businessmen, doctors, and teachers who could gather a crowd for protests within minutes; and the students of schools and colleges who could call a strike anytime to satisfy their principles.